elektrika-inc/GPD-wiki/README.md

 # GPD-wiki

-Wiki for documentation of GPD program
+Please see [the wiki](https://github.com/elektrika-inc/GPD-wiki/wiki) for GPD documentation